Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
-Section~\ref{sec:problem} proposes the threat model.
-Section~\ref{sec:attack_methods} introduces the detailed attack methodologies for our attacks.
+Section~\ref{sec:related_works} discusses related studies about the model extracted attacks targeting at ordinary Deep Learning system's privacy, and other adversarial attacks against GNNs.
+Section~\ref{sec:prel} introduce the preliminaries of our design.
+Section~\ref{sec:attack_set} propose the goal, knowledge and the taxonomy of the attacks.
+Section~\ref{sec:attack_method} introduces the detailed attack methodologies for each of our attacks.
 Section~\ref{sec:exp} shows our experimental results.
-Section~\ref{sec:related_works} discusses some other attacks in GNNs and the attacks targeting at ML system's privacy.
 Section~\ref{sec:conclusion} provides the summary and conclusion of our paper.